Sports Betting Math How To Make Money Sports Betting

 Here are the foundation blocks we recommend you establish before you start betting:

-1. Understand Betting Odds & Lines
+1. Understand Betting Odds and Lines

 It’s important to understand how betting odds work and visualize the likelihood of winning with these numbers.
 In sports betting, higher odds can be interpreted as a reduced likelihood of winning and, therefore, a riskier bet.
 The upshot is that your potential profit is higher.